Itinerary Cusco Peru

 Day 3 – Rainbow Mountain

-Wake up around 3 AM and sleep a little more in the 3-hour drive towards the Rainbow Mountain.
-A 1 to 2-hour trek at 5000+ meters brings you to yellow, orange, blue and red mountain tops.
-Visit either the Vinicunca or Palccoyo Rainbow Mountain.
+Wake up around 3 AM and sleep a little more in the 3-hour drive towards Rainbow Mountain.
+A 1 to 2-hour trek at 5000+ meters brings you to yellow, orange, blue, and red mountain tops.
+You can visit either the Vinicunca or Palccoyo Rainbow Mountain on a tour from Cusco.

 Day 4 – Cusco City